GeoscienceAustralia/wagl/docs/source/hdf5.rst

     * /POINT-1/TEMPERATURE
     * /POINT-2/TEMPERATURE

-* Metadata; gaip can now store a lot more metadata such as longitude and latitude information with each ancillary point location, as opposed to a plain text label.
+* Metadata; wagl can now store a lot more metadata such as longitude and latitude information with each ancillary point location, as opposed to a plain text label.
   Parameter settings used for a given algorithm such as for the satellite and solar angles calculation can be stored alongside the results, potentially making it easier for validation, and archive comparisons to be undertaken.
 Dataset descriptions have been useful for new people working with the code base.
 * Utilise a consistant library for data I/O, rather than a dozen or so different libraries.
-This helps to simplify the gaip data model.
+This helps to simplify the wagl data model.
 * It simplified the workflow **A LOT**.
 By writing multiple datasets within the same file, the parameter passing bewteen Task's and functions, was reduced in some cases from a dozen parameters, to a single parameter.
 Some Tasks would act as a helper task whose sole purpose was to manage a bunch of individual Tasks, and combine the results into a single file for easy access by downstream Tasks which then didn't have to open several dozen files.
 This is achieved by HDF5's ExternalLink feature, which allows the linking of Datasets contained within other files to be readable from a single file that acts as a Table Of Contents (TOC).
 It is similar to a UNIX symbolic link, or Windows shortcut.
-* A simpler structure for testing and evaluation; eg compare the same scene but different versions of gaip.
+* A simpler structure for testing and evaluation; eg compare the same scene but different versions of wagl.
 And have the results stored directly alongside the inputs.
 That way, it is easier to track exactly what datasets were used to determine the comparison, and have it immediately in a form suitable for archiving and immediate access without having to decompress a tarball containing hundreds or thousands of scenes.

 Singlefile workflow
 -------------------

 The singlefile workflow is useful in situations where you don't want several hundred files being output per scene, which can clog the filesystem, or if submitting a large list of scenes for processing and rather than clogging the scheduler with hundreds of tasks per scene, there'll be a single task per scene.
 This approach is useful for large scale production, and the results are stored in a fashion that serves as both an archive and operational use.
 One could call it an *operational archive*.
-Routine testing and comparisons between different versions of *gaip* (assuming that the base naming structure is the same), is also more easily evaluated.
+Routine testing and comparisons between different versions of *wagl* (assuming that the base naming structure is the same), is also more easily evaluated.
-However, the *gaip.singlefile_workflow* isn't able to pickup from where the workflow left off, as is the case in the *gaip.multifile_workflow*, instead it starts off from scratch.
-The retry count is set to 1 for *gaip.singlefile_workflow*, rather than the default of 3.
+However, the *wagl.singlefile_workflow* isn't able to pickup from where the workflow left off, as is the case in the *wagl.multifile_workflow*, instead it starts off from scratch.
+The retry count is set to 1 for *wagl.singlefile_workflow*, rather than the default of 3.
 This allows luigi to attempt to reprocesss the scene one more time, before flagging it as an error.

 The contents for a Landsat 8 scene going through the nbar model and (3, 3) vertices for the radiative transfer is list in :ref:`appendix_a`.